jo-nike/clipforge/README.md

 ### Health Monitoring

-The application includes health checks at `/api/health` and Docker health monitoring.
+The application includes:
+- Health endpoint at `/api/health` for service status
+- Docker health checks with automatic container restart on failure
+- Configurable check intervals and retry policies

 ## Security